 6 months and older

-When your baby reaches 6 months, his rapid growth and development require more energy and nutrients than your milk alone can provide.
-He needs to start eating solid foods in addition to breastmilk to keep up with his growing needs.
+When your baby reaches 6 months, their rapid growth and development require more energy and nutrients than your milk alone can provide.
+They need to start eating solid foods in addition to breastmilk to keep up with their growing needs.